-First up is Carola Bieniek from Notes on Traveling who has kindly written about several of the outlying temples for me.
-These are a little further out from the main complex where the most popular temples of Angkor Wat, Bayon, Ta Phrom, and Angkor Thom are found.
+The outlying temples of Angkor Archaeological Park are a little further out from the main complex where you’ll find Angkor Wat, one of the most famous landmarks in the world and the other most popular temples – Bayon, Ta Phrom, and Angkor Thom are found.

 While the complex itself is not as massive as some of the others, the red sandstone looks impressive when approaching along the long access path from the East.
 Once you get closer, you will want to spend half an hour to an hour exploring the intricate carvings and detailed sculptures.
 In fact, the modern name “Banteay Srei,” which translates to “Citadel of the Women” or “Citadel of the Beauty,” is probably a reference to the beauty of the bas-reliefs.